supertokens/supertokens-core/README.md

 Please see the [CONTRIBUTING.md](https://github.com/supertokens/supertokens-core/blob/master/CONTRIBUTING.md) file for instructions.

 ## 📝 License
-&copy; 2020 SuperTokens Inc and its contributors.
+&copy; 2020-2023 SuperTokens Inc and its contributors.
 All rights reserved.

-Licensed under the Apache 2.0 license.
+Portions of this software are licensed as follows:

+* All content that resides under the "ee/" directory of this repository, if that directory exists, is licensed under the license defined in "ee/LICENSE.md".
+* All third party components incorporated into the SuperTokens Software are licensed under the original license provided by the owner of the applicable component.
+* Content outside of the above mentioned directories or restrictions above is available under the "Apache 2.0" license as defined in the level "LICENSE.md" file